fholger/openvr_fsr/README.md

 ### Important disclaimer

-This is a best-effort experiment and hack to bring this upscaling technique to VR games which do not support it natively.
-Please understand that the approach taken here cannot guarantee the optimal quality that FSR might, in theory, be capable of.
+This is a best-effort experiment and hack to bring these upscaling techniques to VR games which do not support them natively.
+Please understand that the approach taken here cannot guarantee the optimal quality that FSR or NIS might, in theory, be capable of.
 AMD has specific recommendations where and how FSR should be placed in the render pipeline.
 Due to the nature of this generic hack, I cannot guarantee nor control that all of these recommendations are actually met for any particular game.
 Please do not judge the quality of FSR solely by